shango/shango.github.io/index.md

 I love breaking down complicated systems into clear, accessible content.
 My documentation background includes working with Markdown, Google Workspace, and PDF formats, usually managed through Git.
 I currently showcase my writing on a GitHub Pages portfolio built with Jekyll.

-I've worked hands-on with Python, C, and Git, plus I've taken several college-level Computer Science courses.
+I've worked hands-on with Python, C, Javascript, SQL and Git, plus I've taken several college-level Computer Science courses.
 I'm planning to pursue a Master's in CS soon to build on this foundation.

 Right now, I'm looking for full-time technical writing roles, especially with teams working on: